FissoreD/elpi-formalization/theories/notes.md

 ## Properties of run: run_prop.v

-In `run_prop`, we state properties of the interpreter, proving that `expandedb` and `runb` are consistent, i.e., they always produce the same outputs given the same inputs (`expanded_consistent` and `run_consistent`).
+In `run_prop`, we tree properties of the interpreter, proving that `expandedb` and `runb` are consistent, i.e., they always produce the same outputs given the same inputs (`expanded_consistent` and `run_consistent`).

-The `same_structure` postulate asserts that the structure of a state is preserved by `expand` and `expandedb`, i.e., they maintain the structure of `And` and `Or` nodes.
+The `same_structure` postulate asserts that the structure of a tree is preserved by `expand` and `expandedb`, i.e., they maintain the structure of `And` and `Or` nodes.